Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 I’ve based my conclusions on my current knowledge about the behavior of these animals and a careful analysis of each situation depending on species behavior, the severity of the injury or fatality, and the circumstances regarding its occurrence.
 I should reiterate that I’m not declaring every animal on this list ‘dangerous,' but I am listing the species in order based on those that I know are kept as pets.

 Sometimes extremely large and carnivorous reptiles are purchased by general 'herp' enthusiasts, and this is a major issue because these lizards are nothing like owning a bearded dragon.

 This massive monitor grows to 8-12 feet in captivity and requires large caging that most private keepers can't or won't provide (you will often see large reptiles inappropriately kept in smaller caging than recommended).

-Monitors also have saliva that is densely populated with bacteria that will cause severe infectious reactions such as inducing shock (here's one hobbyist's account of a bite from a small crocodile monitor) similarly to komodo dragons.
+Monitors also have saliva that is densely populated with bacteria that will cause severe infectious reactions, such as inducing shock (here's one hobbyist's account of a bite from a small crocodile monitor), similar to Komodo dragons.